USRSE/usrse.github.io/_posts/2022-03-23-sc-planning.md

 ## SWOT (strengths, weaknesses, opportunities, threats) analysis

-To help focus discussions, we compiled a SWOT (strengths, weaknesses, opportunities, threats) analysis.
+To help focus discussions, we compiled a SWOT analysis.
 There was a large degree of overlap in the themes identified by different Steering Committee members.

 ### Strengths